Purposes and Aims of the Institute

 To provide Financial Assistance to foundations, hospitals, research facilities and qualified persons engaged in:

 - Scientific and medical research into the causes, cure or prevention of the gathering of information that provides assistance to the scientific cancer, and medical profession engaged in research and clinical practice of cancer

 - The attendance at educational, personal development and study coursesand conferences for those involved in research into and management of cancer and related medical conditions, including travel, accommodation and food expenses.

-To provide Financial Assistance for the establishment, development and operation of the St George’s Cancer Care Centre.
+To provide Financial Assistance for the establishment, development and operation of the St George’s Cancer Care - The Glasson Centre.

 To do such other things as in the opinion of the Trustee may be incidental or conducive to the attainment or the purposes and activities of the Trust.

 To provide Financial Assistance to such charitable organisations involved in the treatment of cancer patients or cancer research and that have approved donee status under sections CW34 and CW35 of the Income Tax Act 2004 (or any substitute or additional Act) and whose charitable purposes are exclusively in New Zealand.
 Provided that the foregoing purposes are to be conducted only in furtherance of charitable purposes as defined by law and are not to be so construed as to authorise the pursuit of any non charitable purpose.

 The funds held by the Institute can only be used for the purposes outlined above.
 Financial assistance includes the provision of funds, purchasing and leasing equipment, loans and donations however with respect to financial assistance to the St George’s Cancer Care this must not create a financial benefit for St George’s Cancer Care.